PEPA - Program of Experience in the Palliative Approach

 Artwork: ‘End of Life Journey’ by Uncle Michael Connolly, Munda-gutta Kulliwari.

-PEPA is a national program established to provide health care workers with an opportunity to develop skills in the palliative approach by attending:
+PEPA is a national program funded by the Australian Government Department of Health and established to provide health care workers with an opportunity to develop skills in the palliative approach by attending:

-- 2-5 day PLACEMENTS with a specialist palliative care service.
-Apply using the link in box on right side of page.
+- 2-4 day PLACEMENTS with a specialist palliative care service.
+Apply at https://pepaeducation.com/placements/

-- Tailored WORKSHOPS for GPs, AHPs, Aged Care workers (AINs/PCWs), Culture-Centred Care and A Yarn about Palliative Care.
-Workshops link in box on right side of page.
+- Standard and tailored WORKSHOPS for GPs, Allied Health Professionals, Aged Care workers (AINs/PCWs), Culture-Centred Care and A Yarn about Palliative Care.

 QUOTES FROM PLACEMENT PARTICIPANTS